 - Forward the message in question to firstname.lastname@example.org

 Should the ITS Security Team discover that the email is fraudulent and being sent to a broad base of BGSU account holders and/or known victims, and ITS Fraud Notification message will be sent to campus that will include a warning and more information about the message.
 Otherwise, the individual reporting the suspicious email may receive a direct message back from an ITS security analyst.

-**If you believe you have fallen victim to a phishing email, ITS recommends that you immediately log in to the MyBGSU portal and change your password under the "Help Desk" tab.
-You may also contact the Technology Support Center and ask to speak with Information Security to discuss how to best respond if any sensitive information may have been exposed.**
+**If you believe you have fallen victim to a phishing email, ITS recommends that you immediately log in to the MyBGSU portal and change your password under the "IT Service Desk" tab.
+You may also contact the IT Service Desk and ask to speak with Information Security to discuss how to best respond if any sensitive information may have been exposed.**